ToshioCP/Gtk4-tutorial/gfm/sec11.md

 One is functions and the other is class.

 You've already seen many functions.
-For example, `tfe_text_view_new` is a function to generate TfeTextView instance.
+For example, `tfe_text_view_new` is a function to create a TfeTextView instance.
-These functions are similar to object methods in object oriented languages such as Java or Ruby.
+These functions are similar to public object methods in object oriented languages such as Java or Ruby.
 Functions are public, which means that they are expected to be used by other objects.

 Class comprises mainly pointers to functions.